Gold Medal Squared

-How to Block the Bic in Volleyball
+How To Block Back-Row Attacks in Volleyball

-Finally, one last thing: if you can chart the bic hitters to see where they like to hit the ball and get your back row defenders in those spots, that is another HUGE help.
+Finally, one last thing: if you can chart the bic hitters to see where they like to hit the ball and get your back-row defenders in those spots, that is another HUGE help.
 If you can’t block the bic, you can dig it (especially HS kids out of the back row – not too many of them are crushing back row swings).